Raspberry Pi Google Wall Calendar Project

 sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart

-Note: For those of you not familiar with Linux, the sudo nano command is essentially launching the nano text editor as the superuser in order to edit the autostart file.
+Note: For those of you not familiar with Linux, the sudo nano command is launching the nano text editor as the superuser in order to edit the autostart file.

 Disable screen saver